FrancisVila/MFT_convert/content/en/docs/TransferCFT/overview_intro/c_use_cases_cft.md

 ## Distributed A2A transfer exchanges

 A distributed exchange implementation is ideal for implementing back-end application exchanges internally within your corporate network.
-The implementation is based on Transfer CFT and <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+The implementation is based on Transfer CFT and .

 Use cases include: